reshufflehq/trivia/README.md

 ## About

-React trivia game using Reshuffle platform and react js.
+React trivia game is questions-answer flipping cards game.

+The questions set in a columns by category, on clicking the card, the card will flip and the answer will be display.

-This project was inspired from [react-trivia](https://github.com/ccoenraets/react-trivia) repository.
+This project demonstrate the use of Reshuffle platform and react js and was inspired from [react-trivia](https://github.com/ccoenraets/react-trivia) repository.

 ## Screenshots